As Americans look to escape, this peer-to-peer RV rental startup is happy to accommodate them – TechCrunch

 JC: There is no plan to [raise more right now].
 We were profitable in the month of May.
 We’ll be profitable again in the month of June.
 Unless there’s a second wave of COVID and lockdowns, our booking activity is now foretelling a profitable July, August and September, so we’ll possibly produce a year-on-year fiscal profitable year.

 The ones we typically get inbound activity from are the late-stage growth investors.
-We’ll all sit down with the board and we’ll talk about it and decide: do we want to do something with that or just want to just keep, you know, chopping wood as fast as we can on our own?
+We’ll all sit down with the board and we’ll talk about it and decide: Do we want to do something with that or just want to just keep, you know, chopping wood as fast as we can on our own?